Aligned-Design/aligned_postd_1125/CONTRIBUTING.md

 ---

-Thank you for contributing to Aligned AI! 🙌
+Thank you for contributing to POSTD! 🙌